robotics-upo/fire_node/README.md

 b) threshold.
 It chooses the threshold to the images through a non-negative integer.
 By default, 200 is set.

-Optionally, you can resize the image from the flip_image topic.
+Optionally, you can resize the image from the flip_image topic before processing the images.